cmatts-projects/aws-test-suite-ts/README.md

 * Reading a secret

 ## Parameter Store
-The parameter store examples demonstrate how to create and read parameters.
+The parameter store samples demonstrate how to create and read parameters.

 Features:
 * Creation of a parameter
 * Reading a parameter

 ## SQS
-The Sqs examples demonstrate how to create queues and send and receive messages.
+The Sqs samples demonstrate how to create queues and send and receive messages.

 Features:
 * Creation of a queue